emwap/stream-paper/paper.md

 # Related work

-In lazy languages like Haskell, streams can be represented succinctly with the following definition:
+Streams can be represented succinctly in lazy languages like Haskell with the following definition:

 ~~~ {.haskell}